Dr. Lucy Maynard - Head of Research

 Jen specialises in designing and delivering creative and participatory research techniques which capture peoples’ lived experience in the wider social and cultural context.

 Her experience of working effectively with a diverse client base across substance use, treatment and recovery areas has developed a strong community focus and cements her proven track record of engaging with harder to reach groups.
 More recently, Jen has led on our recent evaluation projects with Cumbria’s Police and Crime Commissioner.

 Currently also completing her PhD in Social Work Practice, Jen brings to the team energy and a talent to bring narratives to life.
 She works closely with new Team members to support their development and induction into life in the Research Hub.

-Farina Harris - Junior Researcher
+Farina Harris - Research Assistant

 With over six years of practice experience at Brathay Trust, Farina’s approach is embedded in our practice and our philosophy of working experientially, with the young person at the center.
 She has worked with young people from diverse backgrounds including NEET, young people in care, CSE and SEN.